-Once you have completed orientation, you can move on to assessment.
-The purpose of assessment is to help students succeed by placing them in English and math classes that match their skill level.
-Assessment tests are free.
+The purpose of placement/assessment is to help students succeed by placing them in English and math classes that match their skill level.

 You will be automatically placed into English and math classes if you:

-You can view your placement results in your eServices account under Steps to Success.
+You can view your placement results in your eServices account.
+From your eServices dashboard, click Student Center, then Steps to Success.
+Your placements are displayed in the Assessment Placements section.

-If you did not provide high school records, then you will need to take assessment tests.
+If you did not provide high school records, then you will need to take assessment tests or submit high school transcripts to your college's Assessment Office.
+Assessment tests are free.

-If you have attended another college (outside of Los Rios), then you can provide college transcripts showing that you passed certain classes, along with a Prerequisite Equivalency Form.
+If you have attended another college (outside of Los Rios), then you can provide college transcripts showing that you passed certain classes.
+Additional forms may be necessary depending on the college and course.

-If you don’t like your English placement for reading or writing and want to try and get into a higher-level English class, then you can take the English reading and/or writing assessment test.
+If you would like to earn a higher English placement for reading or writing and try to get into a higher-level English class, then you can take the English reading and/or writing assessment test.

-Your math placement is based on a combination of:
+Your math placement is based on whichever of the following is better:

 If you are still learning English, then you can choose to take the ESL assessment test.